psychopy/workshops/source/translators/preliminaries.rst

 - US

   - *color*, without a <u>
-- Almost inconceivable that this difference would matter
+- Almost inconceivable that this difference would matter to anyone

-- Localization to British English *not* merited in this case
+- Localization to British English *not* really merited in this case

+  - But there's nothing stopping anyone if they want to
+  - (It would be very little work)

 Major language differences that *do* matter for end-users
 -------------------------------------------------------------